jballas/120-work/hw-4/readme.md

 ### Mockup and Bright Face

-A portrait means to me a closeup.
+To me a portrait means a closeup, like a profile picture you use online.
 I chose a selfie I took earlier this year during a trip to the Netherlands.
-It more dramatic and I'm looking off to the side.
-I changed the contrast and added a filter to make it 'watercolor' style.
+It is dramatic and I'm looking off to the side.
+I changed the contrast and added a filter to make it a 'watercolor' style.
 My goal was to get at the basic shapes of my face.

 ![Mockup Portrait](mockup.jpg)